-They had seven children -- Arthur Carlton Steward, Frank L. Steward, Clarence Tarney Steward, Hazel Roberts, George Washington Steward, Ernest Ray Steward and an infant who died in childbirth and is not identified.
+They bore a family of seven children -- Arthur Carlton Steward, Frank L. Steward, Clarence Tarney Steward, Hazel Roberts, George Washington Steward, Ernest Ray Steward and an infant who died in childbirth and is not identified.

 The young couple is seen here in a studio pose with their two eldest children.
 The photograph was taken at Moore Studio in Kirksville, MO, during their brief era in Missouri.